-SHEEP!
 In March 2013, we saw the arrival of a small flock of seventeen all-white Dorset sheep.
 Eight ewes, one ram, and eight adorable lambs came to Inglewood.
-Through breeding, we have expanded our herd to about 50 sheep.
+Through breeding, we have expanded our herd to about 80 ewes, and up to 100 lambs during the breeding season.

 The gentle sheep help us to mow the grass in the fields the old-fashioned way - a green alternative to gas-powered mowers.
-They also fertilize the grass and hay fields organically and- hooray! - do not eat lavender.
+They also fertilize the grass and hay fields organically.

 ABOUT DORSET SHEEP

 Dorsets originated in England and was first imported into the US in 1885.
-It's a versatile breed with a desirable white wool fleece, a good meat and a heavy milker.
-Best known for it's ability to have two lambing seasons per year, often bearing twins, they are particularly prolific breeders.
+It's a versatile breed with a desirable white wool fleece, a good meat, and a heavy milker.
+Best known for their ability to have two lambing seasons per year, often bearing twins, they are particularly prolific breeders.
 The medium length wool is free of black fibers, making it attractive to wool processors.